Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 Your client benefits as you not only insure your clients for coverage, but also reduce total final expense costs.

-NOTE: You do NOT have to work with Senior Life to use Legacy Assurance.
+NOTE: You do NOT have to be a Senior Life agent to use Legacy Assurance.
 Any insurance agent can set up an account with Legacy and use them without working for Senior Life.

 Senior Life offers an Innovative electronic application process that simplifies the sales process.

-Senior Life offers the ability for agents to build their own sales team.
+The company offers Senior Life agents the ability to build their own sales team.

 Utilizing Senior Life resources, interested agents with a background of success duplicate Senior Life’s recruiting model to build their own agency.